hackjutsu/personal-blog/source/_posts/Recover Hidden Password in Browser.md

 ---

 Sometimes we might forget our password,  but it is stored in our browser.
-The password is hidden by "dots" and we cannot get its value directly.
+The password is hidden as "dots" so we cannot get its value directly.
 Even the trick `"copy and paste to a text file"` doesn't help here.

 <!--more-->